TurkeyMcMac/anosmellya/README.md

 Plants do not grow, but rather evaporate like all other smells.
 * Herbivore smell:
 Herbivores produce a fixed amount of smell every tick.
-This lets them find kind and carnivores find prey.
+This lets herbivores find kin and carnivores find prey.
 * Carnivore smell:
 Carnivores also produce smell for a similar purpose.
 * Baby smell: